David-L-R/lesson_javascript_server/README.md

 ## 2nd Lecture

+- PORT as a variable
 - install nodemon
 - scripting
-- GET information from server
-- Create several routes
-- Use parameters
+- Request: Use parameters
-- Use queries
+- Request: Use queries
-- Error handling
+- Response: Error handling